johnlaudun/jln/teaching/courses/531/index.md

 Our own interests, expertise, and discoveries will determine more clearly how we will actually spend our time.
 For those reasons, I prefer to establish an agenda for a course, with the proviso that how much we dwell on a topic or gloss it will affect the timing of matters.
 Thanks to the Mardi Gras holiday, our semester is broken neatly into two blocks of six weeks, with a final seminar held for participant presentations and discussion.

-### 1. A Very Bayesian Beginning (J25)
+### 1. A Very Bayesian Beginning (J21)

 *Narrative* and *story* get used a lot.
 For our first meeting, after we review the syllabus and introduce ourselves, we will discuss examples of the two that you bring in from out in the world.
 Each participant should bring in at least one quotation.
 To make it easier to share, please copy and paste them into a document that you can then print out and bring sufficient copies for all to have one.
 We will then sort the quotations/usages into groups of our own devising, based on similarities in emergent traits.
 Try to vary the nature of the examples: make at least one scholarly and/or formal; make one from a popular source -- and not everyone can use Wikipedia!
 We will discuss the review of Brooks’ _Seduced by Story_  (see Teams for a PDF version) and various videos in this seminar.
-(Maya Eilam created an [infographic](https://tenderhuman.com/shapes-of-stories-infographic) of Vonnegut’s shapes.)

-Read: Stewart, Susan.
+Stewart, Susan.
 2022.
 Beware the 'Storification' of the Internet. _The Atlantic_ (November 17). https://www.theatlantic.com/books/archive/2022/11/seduced-by-story-peter-brooks-book-review/672135/.

-Watch: Sagmeister, Stefan.
+Sagmeister, Stefan.
 2014.
 You Are Not a Storyteller.
 FITC. https://vimeo.com/98368484.

+Connell, Richard.
+1924.
+The Most Dangerous Game. *Collier’s*.

 ### 2. The Shape of Stories (J28)